 Speciﬁc requirements for dogs and cats to be added under the protection of animals during transport legislation

-Since the implementation of Regulation 1/2005, there has been a significant increase in the distance travelled by dogs and cats transported commercially.
-According to the Commission’s 2015 study on the welfare of dogs and cats involved in commercial practices, in 2014 the TRACES system registered 20,779 dogs and 2,287 cats involved in intra-EU trade, though the same study estimated that around 46,000 dogs are traded between EU Member States every month .
+Since the implementation of Council Regulation (EC) No 1/2005, there has been a significant increase in the distance travelled by dogs and cats transported commercially.
+According to the Commission’s 2015 study on the welfare of dogs and cats involved in commercial practices, the TRACES system registered 20,779 dogs and 2,287 cats involved in intra-EU trade in 2014, but the same study estimated that around 46,000 dogs are traded between Member States every month .

-We are calling for Regulation 1/2005 to be expanded to sufficiently cover dogs and cats transported in the EU in connection with an economic activity as part of the wider revision of existing EU animal welfare legislation.
+We are calling for Council Regulation (EC) No 1/2005 to be expanded to sufficiently cover dogs and cats transported in the EU in connection with an economic activity.

 European Commission, ‘Study on the welfare of dogs and cats involved in commercial practices’, 2015, https://food.ec.europa.eu/system/files/2016-10/aw_eu-strategy_study_dogs-cats-commercial-practices_en.pdf

 European Commission, ‘Farm to Fork Strategy’, 2020, https://food.ec.europa.eu/system/files/2020-05/f2f_action-plan_2020_strategy-info_en.pdf